Maryland DUI Lawyer

 A typical Maryland DUI investigation will start with the officer pulling the driver over for some type of traffic infraction.
 It could be something serious liker responding to a scene of an accident or for something as minor as failing to use a blinker.
 Or, the driver could end up hitting a Maryland DUI checkpoint.
 While under the influence of alcohol and if the driver is impaired, then she will keep talking to the driver to get more time observing the driver.

 Once the officer has something called “reasonable, articulable suspicion,” likely she will ask the driver to exit the vehicle to perform roadside standardized field sobriety testing (or “SFSTs”).
 SFSTs are a standardized battery of testing set out by the National Highway Traffic Safety Administration (or “NHTSA”).
 NHTSA trains and certifies certain police officers in the administration and interpretation of the standardized field sobriety tests.
 With so much at stake, Maryland DUI lawyer like Attorney Morgan Leigh of Scrofano Law can calm your nerves and provide advice.
+She possesses years of experience zealously representing clients who are charged with DUI.

 Standardized Field Sobriety Testing for Maryland DUI Arrests